 My solution was to build a room divider out of ¾” PVC pipe.
 The divider is just slightly larger than the side of his crib (4’x5’), and I drape a bedsheet over it.
 This makes a quick room divider that is easy to take down and pack away in the van.
 Now when we arrive in a hotel the first thing we do is erect the divider between the crib and our beds.
 This one thing has likely saved my sanity a dozen times over the years.

 Spare diapers, spare change of clothes, spare towels for wiping up spills, will all come in handy.
 Nothing sucks more than having to pull over on the side of the road to clean up your toddler because he had an accident only to find everything is buried in the bottom of the luggage pile in the trunk.
-I kept spare towels, diapers, and clothes in a bag under their seats so I never had to go digging for things.
+I keep a set of terry cloth spare towels, diapers, and clothes in a bag under their seats so I never had to go digging for things.
 I also keep a spare diaper bag in the back of the van in easy reach.

 In the same vein, keep a lot of toys handy.
 Between the front seats in our minivan we kept a box of toys and books.
 A lot of them – 10-15 or so.
 Young kids have small attention spans, and they have clumsy hands that drop things easily.
 Having a large supply of things at hand to pass to them keeps kids happier, longer.